ballerina-platform/module-ballerina-http/docs/proposals/interceptors.md

 }
 ```

-In the case of an error returned within the ErrorInterceptor, again execution will jump to the nearest ErrorInterceptor.
-However, if there is no ErrorInterceptor to jump to, it resutls in 500 internal server error just like in interceptors.
-Besides, ErrorInterceptor is another interceptor.
+In the case of an error returned within the ErrorInterceptor, again execution jumps to the nearest ErrorInterceptor.
+However, if there is no ErrorInterceptor to jump to, it resutls in 500 internal server error just like in normal interceptors.
+After all, ErrorInterceptor is just another interceptor.

 ### Engaging Interceptors

 #### Service Level
-Unlike in 1.2.x, swan-lake could engage interceptors at service level as well.
+Unlike in 1.2.x, Swan-Lake could engage interceptors at service level as well.
 One reason for this is that users may want to engage two different interceptor pipelines for each service even though it is attached to the same listener.
 At the service level resource function paths are relative to the service base path.

 ```ballerina
 @http:ServiceConfig{